plant-emotion/plant-emotion/_posts/2020-06-25-instructions.md

 __Advantages of this Version:__
 - All movies are automatically downloaded internally through Dropbox API (no local broadband needed).
 - Different movies can be conveniently selected via Dropdown and Parameters can be set via Sliders.
-- Version runs on my infrastructure (with 26gb RAM) because it is in my Drive.
+- Version runs on my infrastructure (with 26GB of RAM) because it is in my Drive.